ryngray/ryngray.github.io/shag.md

 Music will be good for shag, lindy, or bal, but will focus on shaggable music

-Feel free to come to whatever part of it makes sense to you!
+Feel free to come to just the lesson, just the dancing, or both!

 # What to bring

-* dance shoes (we want to keep people's dance floors nice and clean!)
+* dance shoes, or CLEAN shoes with slidey soles (we want to keep our dance floor nice and clean!)
 * water bottle (although cups will be available at the homes if you forget)
 * snack to share (if you want and it sounds fun!)